-This research underpinned a Resilience Accelerator, which convened a workshop of municipal leaders and stakeholders, designers, academic and scientific experts, and community leadership, for an intensive facilitated design session to design pilot project concepts in Shapira in November, 2019.
+This research underpinned a Resilience Accelerator workshop, which convened municipal leaders and stakeholders, designers, academic and scientific experts, and community leadership, for an intensive facilitated design session to design pilot project concepts in Shapira in November, 2019.
 What follows is a summary of the process, learnings, and insights from place-based design research, citywide heat vulnerability analysis and site selection process, climate and microclimate modeling, case studies, and workshop findings.
+Finally, it offers a set of actionable pilot project design concepts and actionable next steps that can achieve impact at scale.

-NEIC GHBORHOOD / SITE
+NEIG GHBORHOOD / SITE

 oclimate tudy Community Survey Urban Design Research

 esign Kit

-Design Wo orkshop
+Design W orkshop

-op t Publ ished Academic Research
+op t Publ Published Academic Research